ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

   resource directory (IRD) (e.g., `application/alto-costmap+json` for cost map and `application/alto-endpointcostmap+json` for endpoint cost map).
-Simply putting `multipart/related` as the media type, however, makes it impossible for an ALTO client to identify the type of service being provided by related entries.
+Simply putting `multipart/related` as the media type, however, makes it impossible for an ALTO client to identify the type of service provided by related entries.

 - The ALTO SSE extension (see [](#I-D.ietf-alto-incr-update-sse)) depends on